Polirecyliente/SGConocimiento/Math/01_Arithmetics_basics/S02_Number_sets.md

 **Negative fractions**: when either the numerator is negative, or the denominator is negative, the fraction itself is negative, $\frac{-a}{b} = -\frac{a}{b}$, and $\frac{a}{-b} = -\frac{a}{b}$.

 ## Addition and subtraction of fractions with different denominators (Adición y sustracción de fracciones con denominador diferente)

-(Mínimo común denominador)
-**Least common denominator**: the least common multiple of the denominators from a set of at least two fractions.

 (Evaluación de expresiones con fracciones) **Evaluation of expressions with fractions**: like regular evaluation.